paullassen/paullassen.github.io/about.md

 ---
-layout: default
+layout: page
 title: About
+nav_order: 2
 ---
-# About page
+# About

-On this page I inform you about myself.
+My name is Paul Lassen and this is my personal website.
+Here I will document my personal projects and lay out my CV.

+At the moment this site is in complete disarray.